ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 none/pass/fail/policy/neutral/temperror/permerror.
 Both the "spf" and "dkim" results may optionally include a "human_readable" field meant for the report to convey more descriptive information back to the Domain Owner relating to evaluation failures.
-There MAY exist an optional section for "extensions".
+There MAY exist an optional section for extensions.

 ### Handling Domains in Reports